wpeka/wpadcenter/README.txt

 = 1.0.3 =
 * Feature: Create ads with simple and easy to use - Ad Wizard.
-* Update: Improved Link settings for Banner - Added Open in new tab and nofollow field settings.
+* Update: Improved Link settings for Banner - Added Open in a new tab and nofollow field settings.
-* Update: Select custom size for Adzone templates.
+* Update: Select custom size for Ad Zones templates.
 * Update: Added feature comparison table for Free and Pro versions.
-* Fix: Issue related to Global scripts on Blog post page.
+* Fix: Issue related to Global scripts on the Blog post page.

 = 1.0.2 =
 * Update: Support for Pro features.